Édouard Jean Baptiste Milhaud: Napoleonic Wars

-In 1813 he commanded a cavalry corps at the Battle of Leipzig.
-He fought, on October 10, 1813, in the plain of Zeitz, one of the best fights of cavalry mentioned in French military annals, and in which he completely destroyed regiments of Austrian Latour and Hohenzollern Dragoons, as well as the Kaiser Chevau-légers.
-During Napoleon's retreat to the borders of France, Milhaud successfully prevented an allied attempt to cut off the French escape at Eckartsberga and took part in the Battle of Hanau.
+In the autumn campaign of 1813, Milhaud took charge of a heavy cavalry division, where he fought, on October 10, 1813, in the plain of Zeitz, one of the best fights of cavalry mentioned in French military annals, and in which he completely destroyed regiments of Austrian Latour and Hohenzollern Dragoons, as well as the Kaiser Chevau-légers.
+Three days later he was in the thick of the action at Liebertwolkwitz and then fought hard in the southern sector at the Battle of Leipzig, succeeding Pierre Claude Pajol as commander of V Cavalry Corps after Pajol was wounded by an exploding shell on the first day.
+During Napoleon's retreat to the borders of France, Milhaud successfully prevented an allied attempt to cut off the French escape at Eckartsberga, took part in the Battle of Hanau and defeated a combined Austro-Bavarian force that had crossed the Rhine in a series of actions at Croix-en-Plaine between the 24th and 31st of December.
 Based on his experience with these commands, in 1814 Milhaud became Inspector General of the cavalry.
-He served throughout the Campaign in north-east France (1814), winning the admiration of his superiors for his conduct in engagements like the Battle of Brienne, Battle of La Rothière, Battle of Mormant and for defeating a Russian cavalry unit commanded by Sergey Nikolaevich Lanskoy in the Battle of Saint-Dizier (January 1814).
-During the first Restoration he was given command of the 15th military division by Louis XVIII.
+He served throughout the Campaign in north-east France in command of V Cavalry Corps, earning the admiration of superiors for his conduct throughout the fighting.
+First, he severely mauled a Russian cavalry unit commanded by Sergey Nikolaevich Lanskoy in a surprise attack at the Battle of Saint-Dizier and then distinguished himself at Brienne by spearheading initial attacks and moving to cover the French right flank.
+V Cavalry Corps next fought at the Battle of La Rothière where Milhaud was successfully thrown in to cover the disengagement of Napoleon's outnumbered army.
+When the emperor turned south to confront Schwarzenberg,Milhaud gained further distinction by leading attacks at Mormant, Nangis and Valjouan, then pressed on to drive Württemberg cavalry from the village of Villars.
+When Napoleon's marshals were badly beaten at Laubressel and Fère-Champenoise, Milhaud's corps maintained its cohesion far better than most other French forces and performed rearguard actions to cover the retreats of other units.
+After the Restoration he was awarded the Order of Saint Louis and given command of the 15th military division by Louis XVIII.

 Milhaud remained a staunch supporter of Napoleon and during the Hundred Days, he was one of the first to rally to the emperor, and in the Waterloo campaign he commanded the IV Cavalry Corps.
-At the Battle of Ligny on 16 June 1815 with his cuirassier divisions he broke the centre of the Prussian army and helped to win Napoleon's last victory.
-Two days later at the Battle of Waterloo 18 June his divisions took part in the great general cavalry assault on the allied centre, a plan he had opposed but had to execute.
+At the Battle of Ligny on 16 June 1815 with his cuirassier divisions he broke the center of the Prussian army and helped to win Napoleon's last victory.
+Two days later at the Battle of Waterloo 18 June his divisions took part in the great general cavalry assault on the allied center, a plan he had opposed but had to execute.
 The attacks ultimately proved a failure.